Last Updated on June 25, 2022 by Rei Garnet

 Rabbits that are confined in cages all day without exercise and fed large amounts of high-carb, low-fiber diets are the most susceptible to obesity.

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of rice?
+Should you panic if your rabbit eats a little bit of rice?

-No. As long as your rabbit is eating the right kind of diet and you are not giving them a bowl of rice to feed on, then your rabbit should be fine.
+No, as long as your rabbit is eating the right kind of diet and you are not giving them a bowl of rice to feed on, they should be fine.

 Feeding a lot of hay would help prevent any digestive problems that might occur if your rabbit accidentally ate a little bit of rice.

 What to do if your rabbit ate rice?

 Observe their behavior and poop for any changes.

 You should also feed them a lot of hay.